phicore/Yocto-on-WSL2/README.md

 In the terminal:
-repeat the source ... command
+repeat the source ... command from the Ycoto tutorial.

 And then:

- runqemu qemux86-64
+ `runqemu qemux86-64`

 ![alt text](https://github.com/phicore/Yocto-on-WSL2/blob/main/quemu-success.png "qemu-sdl running and poky has booted")